yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

 1. The GKE cluster hosting the pods should have Workload Identity enabled.
 The worker nodes of this GKE cluster should have the GKE metadata server enabled.

-1. The IAM service account, which is to be used to annotate the Kubernetes Service account should have sufficient permissions to read/write/list/delete objects in Google Cloud Storage(GCS).
+1. The IAM service account, which is to be used to annotate the KSA should have sufficient permissions to read, write, list, and delete objects in GCS.

-1. The Kubernetes Service Account, which is annotated with the IAM Service Account, should be present in the same namespace where the pod resources for YugabyteDB Anywhere and YugabyteDB Universe are expected.
-For distinct namespaces, each namespace should consist of the annotated Kubernetes Service Account.
+1. The KSA, which is annotated with the IAM service account, should be present in the same namespace where the pod resources for YugabyteDB Anywhere and YugabyteDB universes are expected.
+For distinct namespaces, each namespace should consist of the annotated KSA.

-For more details, see [Use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+For more details, see [Use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) in the GKE documentation.

-To enable this feature when installing YBA, refer to [Enable GKE Service Account based IAM](../../install-yugabyte-platform/install-software/kubernetes/#enable-gke-service-account-based-iam).
+To enable this feature when installing YBA, refer to [Enable GKE service account-based IAM](../../install-yugabyte-platform/install-software/kubernetes/#enable-gke-service-account-based-iam).

-To enable this feature during universe creation, refer to [Configure Helm overrides](../../create-deployments/create-universe-multi-zone-kubernetes/#configure-helm-overrides) on create a multi-zone universe with Kubernetes page.
+To enable this feature during universe creation, refer to [Configure Helm overrides](../../create-deployments/create-universe-multi-zone-kubernetes/#configure-helm-overrides).

-To upgrade an existing universe with this feature, refer to [Upgrade universes for GKE Service Account based IAM support](../../manage-deployments/edit-helm-overrides/#upgrade-universes-for-gke-service-account-based-iam-support).
+To upgrade an existing universe with this feature, refer to [Upgrade universes for GKE service account-based IAM support](../../manage-deployments/edit-helm-overrides/#upgrade-universes-for-gke-service-account-based-iam-support).

 ## Azure Storage